 All cases have a history of e-cigarette or vaping in the weeks to months before symptoms started.
 Nationally, most patients reported using products that contain THC.
 Many patients reported using both THC and nicotine.
 Some have reported using only products containing nicotine.
-The specific cause of these injuries is unknown.
+The specific cause or causes of these injuries is unknown.
 The Centers for Disease Control and Prevention (CDC) has recently identified vitamin E acetate as a chemical of concern.
 Vitamin E acetate might be used as an additive, most notably as a thickening agent in THC-containing e-cigarette, or vaping, products.
-Public health investigations are being conducted to better understand the patients, their injuries, and possible causes.
+Public health investigations, including laboratory testing, are being conducted to better understand the patients, their injuries, and possible causes.